 The Cherubim Music Trust (charity #1088403) owes its existence to Clancy Steer, who founded it in response to her personal experience and keen understanding of the needs of young musicians:

 “Our daughter Serafina chose to take up the harp aged seven.
 After the VIth form at Chethams Specialist Music School, where she had access to a first-rate concert harp, in 2000 we were faced with buying her a £10,000 instrument for music college – but as we had only recently moved house a further loan was out of the question.
 For us, a genuine fairy godmother provided a suitable instrument, so the ground was laid for Serafina’s later successes as a harpist and songwriter.”

 To help others in similar situations Clancy created Cherubim Music Trust in 2001 with the aid of the Gosling Foundation.
-In the decades since, the Trust has grown steadily by purchase and donation and now holds 30+ instruments worth over £400,000 that are loaned to young talented musicians in need of a better instrument.
+In the decades since, the Trust has grown steadily by purchase, donation and loan and now holds 30+ instruments worth over £400,000 that are loaned to young talented musicians in need of a better instrument.

 This takes many forms: